Human sacrifice in Maya culture: Bloodletting

+Lintel 24 from the city of Yaxchilan.
+The sculpture depicts a sacred blood-letting ritual which took place on October 28, 709.
+King Itzamnaaj B'alam II is shown holding a torch, while his wife Lady Xoc draws a barbed rope through her pierced tongue, British Museum.

 Blood served a very important purpose in Maya culture.
 It was believed to contain a "life-force" or chu ‘lel that was required by supernatural forces.
 Blood was offered to the gods or deities by auto-sacrificial bloodletting.
 Practitioners would cut or pierce themselves with a variety of tools such as bone awls and needles, obsidian blades, or maguey thorns.
 Blood would be obtained from areas such as ears, cheeks, lips, nostrils, tongue, arms, legs, and the penis.
 Taking blood from areas such as the penis was symbolic of reproduction and fertility.
 Once bleeding, the blood would be caught on an item such as bark paper, cotton, animal feathers, and then burned as to deliver it to the gods.

 Animal sacrifice

 Animals were also frequently sacrificed.
 Animals such as quail, turkeys, deer, and dogs were commonly used.
 Quail were considered "clean and pure" to the Zapotec, because they drank water from dew drops, and not "dirty water" sources.
 Species used include the Montezuma quail (Cyrtonyx montezumae) and the bobwhite quail (Colinus virginianus).
 There is also evidence of jaguar sacrifice at Copán and Teotihuacan.
 Their remains have led researchers to believe they were used for funerary rites of great leaders or other occasions.
 They were seen as the "alter ego" to their powerful shaman kings.